Is Your University's Data Request Form Actually Optimized? How Better Design Can Reduce 77% of Clarification Time

 What Requesters Actually Don't Know

-Imagine submitting a request and having no idea when you'll hear back, whether your request might get denied, or how your ask compares in priority against a federal reporting deadline.
-In our review, almost none of the forms clearly stated turnaround times.
-Virtually zero explained how requests get prioritized.
-The triage logic lives in someone's head — not on the form.
+Your requesters submit a form and wait.
+They have no idea when they will hear back.
+In our review, none of the 18 forms explained how requests get prioritized.
+The triage logic lives in someone's head, not on the form.

 • Whether the request complies with data governance rules